|

 is a heron hotspot and in 1985 contributed about 1% of the

-United Kingdom population.
+United Kingdom population.3.

-Grey herons breed colonially, usually at the tops of tall
+Current Status Grey herons breed colonially, usually at the tops of tall

 trees on islands that offer some degree of protection from